 Coding Logical Graphs

 My earliest experiments with coding logical graphs as pointer data structures taught me that conceptual and computational efficiencies of a critical sort could be achieved by generalizing their abstract graphs from trees to the variety graph theorists call cacti.
-The genesis of that generalization is a tale worth telling another time, but for now it makes a quicker start to proceed by way of generic examples.
+The genesis of that generalization is a tale worth telling another time, but for now it’s best to jump right in and proceed by way of generic examples.

 Figure 1 shows a typical example of a painted and rooted cactus.